microsoft/vscode-docs/docs/containers/docker-compose.md

 You can add Docker Compose files to your workspace at the same time you add a Dockerfile by opening the **Command Palette** (`kb(workbench.action.showCommands)`) and using the **Docker: Add Docker Files to Workspace** command.
 You'll be asked if you want to add Docker Compose files.
 If you want to keep your existing Dockerfile, choose **No** when prompted to overwrite the Dockerfile.

-The Docker extension adds the `docker-compose.yml` file to your workspace This file contains configuration to brings up the containers as expected in production.
+The Docker extension adds the `docker-compose.yml` file to your workspace.
+This file contains the configuration to bring up the containers as expected in production.
 In some cases, a `docker-compose.debug.yml` is also generated.
 This file provides a simplified mode for starting that enables the debugger.

 ![Screenshot of project with docker-compose files](images/compose/docker-compose-files.png)